 Most items belonging to any Berks County public library may be returned at any Berks County public library.
 Exceptions include museum passes, e-book readers, video games, and items borrowed from outside the BCPL system.
 Book drops are available at each library for the return of materials when the library is closed.

 Generally, you may return items checked out from a Berks County Public Libraries (BCPL) member library at that library, or at any other member library (See libraries and locations).
 All public libraries in Berks County are members of BCPL except the Wyomissing Public Library and Oley Valley Community Library.
 Standard items checked out at any Berks County Public Library may be returned either to the Wyomissing Public Library or Oley Valley Community Library.
-Deliveries to and from the Oley Valley Community Library will occur on a weekly basis every Wednesday.
+Deliveries to and from Oley Valley Community Library and Wyomissing Public Library occur on a weekly basis.